MSV Botnica

 MSV Botnica is a multipurpose offshore support vessel and icebreaker built by Finnyards in Rauma, Finland in 1998.
 She was the newest and technically most advanced state-owned icebreaker of Finland until 2012, when she was sold to the Port of Tallinn, Estonia for 50 million euro.
-Botnica is used as an escort icebreaker in the Baltic Sea during the winter months and it carries out subsea and offshore construction works worldwide during the open water season.
+Botnica is used as an escort icebreaker in the Baltic Sea during the winter months and she carries out subsea and offshore construction works worldwide during the open water season.

 Design

 General characteristics

 The maximum overall length of Botnica is 96.70 m and her length between perpendiculars is 77.51 m.
 The hull has a moulded breadth of 24 m and depth of 11.7 m.
 The draught is 7.20 to 7.80 m when the ship is acting as an icebreaker and 8.50 m in offshore supply operations.
 The gross tonnage of Botnica is 6,370, net tonnage 1,911 and deadweight tonnage 2,890 tons.
 The light displacement of Botnica, i.e. the weight of the ship without consumables, cargo and crew, is 5,880 tons.
 Her loaded displacement varies according to the loading condition.

 Botnica is classified by Det Norske Veritas with a class notation 1A1 ICE-10 Icebreaker SF HELDK RPS E0 DYNPOS-AUTRO DK(+) HL(1.8).
 Her ice class, ICE-10 Icebreaker, means that she is designed to break ice up to 1 m thick without limitations to ramming.
 To improve the ship's maneuverability in ice her hull is wider at the bow than in the stern.
 These "reamers" increase the width of the ice channel and reduce friction between the hull and ice.
 The reamers are designed so that they create minimum additional resistance in the astern mode by breaking ice downwards.
 In addition the hull has an explosion-welded stainless steel ice belt that reduces friction and protects the steel plates from abrasion at the waterline.
 The hull is coated with low-friction Inerta 160 epoxy paint.